Henry of Antioch: Family

 Henry was born in 1217.
 He was the youngest of the four sons of Prince Bohemond IV of Antioch and his first wife, Plaisance Embriaco.
 Bohemond IV had a tense relationship with the Ibelin family becauzse they opposed the idea that his son Bohemond V should govern the Kingdom of Cyprus after marrying Queen Alice, mother of King Henry I. He reconciled with the Ibelins in order to resist the ambitions of Emperor Frederick II, who attempted to assert his authority over the Crusader states.
 The young Bohemond's marriage to Alice was annulled, and the prince of Antioch instead readily consented to John of Ibelin's suggestion that the former's younger son Henry should marry King Henry's sister Isabella.
 They married c.
 1233, and had two children, Hugh and Margaret.
 Henry received substantial lands on Cyprus from his brother-in-law the king.

 Henry's father, Bohemond IV, died in 1233.
-Shortly after Henry was sent by his brother Bohemond V to assist the Hospitallers and the Templars in attacking Barin.
+Shortly after, Henry was sent by his brother Bohemond V to assist the Hospitallers and the Templars in attacking Baarin.
 The campaign ended when the defenders promised to pay a tribute to the Hospital.